LeoAnd00/Masters_Thesis/code/novel_cell_type_detection/README.md

 ## How to run
-In *benchmark_annotation.py* the commands needed to run the novel cell type detection can be found as a comment. <br> in this code we calculate metrics on the novel cell type, and all other cell types separately. <br>
+In *benchmark_annotation.py* the commands needed to run the novel cell type detection can be found as a comment. <br> In this code we train model1 for each fold when leaving out every type of cell in the MacParland dataset. <br>
+In *benchmark_annotation_Segerstolpe.py* the commands needed to run the novel cell type detection can be found as a comment. <br>
+In this code we train model1 for each fold when leaving out every type of cell in the Segerstolpe dataset. <br>
-In *benchmark_annotation2.py* the commands needed to run the novel cell type detection can be found as a comment. <br>
+In *benchmark_annotation_Baron.py* the commands needed to run the novel cell type detection can be found as a comment. <br> In this code we train model1 for each fold when leaving out every type of cell in the Baron dataset. <br>
-in this code we calculate metrics on the models novel predictions, and on non-novel predictions separately.